nalej/docs/applications/appdiagram.md

-# The Application Diagram, explained
+# The Application Graph, explained

-The Application Diagram, in the Application Instance screen, can be daunting.
+The Application Graph, in the Application Instance screen, can be daunting.
 Fear not, dear user, for we are here to shed some light on your doubts about it and make you an expert.
 Let's begin.

 ![I mean, who can blame you.
 This is scary.](../.gitbook/assets/captura-de-pantalla-2019-11-04-a-las-12.29.58.png)